ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### ACTIVATED PLAYERS

-During a game of Blood Bowl, it can become difficcult to keep track of which players have already been activated during their team turn, and which players are yet to be activated.
+During a game of Blood Bowl, it can become difficult to keep track of which players have already been activated during their team turn, and which players are yet to be activated.

 To help with this, at the start of each team turn you should make sure that all of your players are facing towards the same End Zone.
 Once a player has been activated, the model should be turned around, so that it is facing towards the other End Zone.
 In this way, both coaches are able to tell easily which players have been activated and which players have yet to be activated.